steliosbl/acute-clinical-deterioration/medical_review.md

  - ML methods often use far too many features, leaving open important clinical questions about the implementation and interpretability of the results.
  - Variation in interpretability of ML methods impedes clinical buy-in.

+Smith et al anticipate that methods that use many parameters are more vulnerable to operational error over solutions that use fewer parameters.
+Operational pressures in the day-to-day workflow may hinder the reliability or timeliness of data.

 Levin et al. state that some measured outcomes (e.g. ICU) are inherently variable by hospital (criterio for ICU admission may differ by hospital) so a single-hospital dataset inehrently adapts to the particular hospital.
  - However, a model can be re-calibrated to instead target particular *objectives*, e.g. shifting the bellcurve away from ambiguous "midpoint" scores.